Coaching Sales Professionals

 Despite their success, even the best sales professionals have room to improve upon their influence.

-Consider this: Tom Brady has six Super Bowl rings and a total of 236 career wins.
+Consider this: Tom Brady has six Super Bowl rings and 236 career wins.
 He is the winningest quarterback in NFL history.

-Even with his record-breaking success, Brady requires ongoing coaching to continually improve.
+Even with his record-breaking success, Brady requires ongoing coaching to improve continually.
 He admits that without deliberate coaching, what made him successful up until this point may not be enough to guarantee future success.

 Without deliberate coaching, the influence they have today may not be enough to close deals tomorrow.

-Imagine how much more influence they could have in a prospect’s buying decisions, and how much more their success would improve your bottom line.
+Imagine how much more influence they could have in a prospect’s buying decisions and how their success would improve your bottom line.

-Three tips to coach your highest performing sales professionals to continually improve their level of influence.
+Three tips for coaching your highest performing sales professionals to improve their influence level continually.

-When successful salespeople get overly comfortable with cold calls and prospect meetings, their techniques tend to become stale and pitches sound scripted.
+When successful salespeople get overly comfortable with cold calls and prospect meetings, their techniques become stale and pitches sound scripted.

 They risk coming across as inauthentic and robotic.